altgans/altgans.github.io/src/posts/linux-setup.md

 2025-10-21 21:14
-also added `AddKeysToAgent yes` to my `.ssh/config` TODO take a look at the `.XCompose` file removed `okular` installed `lightningview`, `okulante`. `viewskater` also looks good, but not on _aur_ set niri to `prefer-no-csd`, to remove okulante window decorations
+also added `AddKeysToAgent yes` to my `.ssh/config`
+TODO: take a look at the `.XCompose` file removed `okular` installed `lightningview`, `okulante`. `viewskater` also looks good, but not on _aur_ set niri to `prefer-no-csd`, to remove okulante window decorations